 "Well, I scouted around and guess where I found him.
 In a receiving line with the President over at the White House, receiving some foreign dignitary, standing at the President’s elbow", Carver Jr laughs.
 "A very, very colourful guy, you know."

-On November 22, 1963, John F Kennedy was assassinated while riding in a presidential motorcade with his wife through Dealey Plaza in Texas.
+Tragedy fell on the American nation on November 22, 1963, when President John F Kennedy was assassinated while riding in a presidential motorcade with his wife through Dealey Plaza in Texas.
 Josè, who was living in Washington at the time, took the news of his death as a devastating blow and decided to return to Puerto Rico where he planned to retire from politics.

 However, before going home he accepted an unusual assignment that brought him to the Nicaragua-Honduras border where he worked as a "CIA landlord".